demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_2D/README.txt

 Simulation example of an avalanche of finite granular mass sliding down an inclined plane and merging continuously into a horizontal plane is presented.
 The initial conditions and the topography of this tutorial are similar to those in Example 4.1 from Wang et al., 2004 [1].
 A hemispherical shell holding the material together is suddenly released so that the bulk material commences to slide on an inclined flat plane at 35° into a horizontal run-out plane connected by a smooth transition.

-Please note that we do not use the same rheological model as in the original paper of the example, but a Voellmy-Salm rhology with mu=0.3 and xi=300.
+Please note that we do not use the same rheological model as in the original paper of the example.

 A Python script (create_example4.py) is provided to create the input file for this example.
 Please provide three arguments: